RawDuck/Object_tracking/README.md

 Using meanshift and camshift algorithm to track an object.

 ## ALGORITHMS
 Meanshift algorithm let's you track an object but tracking window is static.
+Camshift algorithm solves this by scaling tracking window for the whole tracking sequence.

 ## USAGE
 Mark object which you want to track with your mouse, object must located within borders.
 Then watch how algorithm will track your object.